Julia Cornelia Slaughter

 Slaughter co-founded and was twice elected president of the Tacoma Art League, which later developed into the Tacoma Art Museum.
 She was the founder and president of the Washington State Cooperation Society; a member of the Ferry Museum Board of Trustees (and the only female member of that time); the first female member of the American Art Union; and the second vice president of the Woman's Exchange organization in Tacoma.

 Slaughter was one of the Washingtonian commissioners for the World's Fair of 1893.
 As superintendent of the Department of Fine Art, she collected a vast array of art pieces from around the state for the Fair exhibition.
 She is credited for creating art leagues in Seattle, Spokane, Walla Walla, Olympia, Fairhaven and Whatcom (later Bellingham).
 She was also president of the Lady Commissioners during the Atlanta Cotton States exposition in 1895.

 Early life and family

 Slaughter was born in 1850 in Exeter, Devonshire, England.
 She was the daughter of landscape painter William Widgery, and one of her relatives on father's side was the well-known English painter Joseph Mallord William Turner, whose work was exhibited in the National Gallery and considered "the pride of English nation."
-Slaughter's brother, Frederick John Widgery, studied in European art schools of Europe and became a painter-landscaper.
+Slaughter's brother, Frederick John Widgery, studied in European art schools of Europe and became a painter of landscapes.